fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ### Praying for a son

 As he reached his old age, Zakariya began to worry over who would continue the legacy of preaching the message of God after his death and who would carry on the daily services of the temple after him.
 Zakariya started to pray to God for a son.
 The praying for the birth of an offspring was not merely out of the desire for a child.
 He prayed both for himself and for the public – they needed a messenger, a man of God who would work in the service of the Lord after Zakariya.
 Zakariya had character and virtue and he wanted to transfer this to his spiritual heir as his most precious possession.
 His dream was to restore the household to the posterity of the Patriarch Jacob, and to make sure the message of God was renewed for Israel.
-As the Qur'an recounts:
+As the Quran recounts:

     A mention of the mercy of your Lord to His servant Zakariya.
 When he cried unto his Lord a cry in secret, saying: My Lord!
 Lo! the bones of me wax feeble and my head is shining with grey hair, and I have never been unblest in prayer to Thee, my Lord.
 Lo!
 I fear my kinsfolk after me, since my wife is barren.
 Oh, give me from Thy presence a successor who shall inherit of me and inherit (also) of the house of Jacob.
 And make him, my Lord, acceptable (unto Thee).
     Quran 19:4–6